Ceidass/biomedical-text-generation/README.md

-# Biomedical Text Generation using Modern NLP Techniques
+# Utilizing State-of-the-Art Methods for Biomedical Text Generation

-This repository contains the code and resources for a final-year thesis project at the University of Patras, Department of Computer Engineering and Informatics.
+This repository contains the code and resources for a final-year master thesis project at the University of Patras, Department of Computer Engineering and Informatics.
 The aim is to build a biomedical text generation system using modern Natural Language Processing (NLP) techniques such as BERT, T5, and BioGPT.

 ## 🧠 Project Objectives